datacarpentry/stata-economics/_episodes/03-transform-data.md

 Note that variable `v5` corresponds to year 1960, `v63` corresponds to year 2018.
 Reshape the data so that each year is in a separate row.

-Now let's reshape the data
+Now let's reshape the data.
 ```
 reshape long v, i(countrycode indicatorcode) j(year)
 replace year = year - 5 + 1960